Songezo Zibi

-Songezo Zibi (born 27 December 1975) is the National Leader of the political party, Rise Mzansi, and was elected to the National Assembly in 2024.
-He is the chairperson of Parliament's Standing Committee On Public Accounts.
-He is a former corporate spokesperson and manager, writer, Associate Editor of the Financial Mail, and former Editor of Business Day, South Africa’s leading business and economy daily newspaper.
+Songezo Zibi (born 27 December 1975) is the leader of the South African political party, Rise Mzansi, and was elected to the National Assembly in 2024.
+He is the chairperson of parliament's Standing Committee On Public Accounts.
+He is a former corporate spokesperson and manager, writer, associate editor of the Financial Mail, and former editor of Business Day, business and economy daily newspaper in South Africa.

 Early life

 Songezo Zibi was born in 1975 in Mqanduli what was then the rural apartheid Bantustan of the Transkei and today is the Eastern Cape.
 He is the only child of a single mother, Nomfundo Zibi, who worked as a teacher.
 Zibi was raised by his grandparents, Christopher and Lynette Zibi, who were both community leaders in Zwelitsha Location.
 He attended Phangindlela Junior Secondary School in Mqanduli, St John’s College in Mthatha and All Saints College in Bhisho.
 Zibi has said that being raised in rural South Africa has been deeply formative to his politics.

 Songezo Zibi's uncle, Vuyani Zibi, was an anti-apartheid activist with the armed wing of the ANC, uMkhonto we Sizwe.
 In 1982, Vuyani Zibi was killed by SADF Special Forces in Maseru, Lesotho.